 Limiting your child’s screen time can quickly turn into a warzone.
-Here are some tips on managing your child’s smartphone use.
+Here are some tips on managing your child’s phone addiction and smartphone use.

 Smartphones are here to stay, and it is unsurprising for children to have access to a plethora of social media sites, gaming applications, and more.
 While these applications are not inherently bad, what is of concern is the amount of time spent on them.
 Too much time spent staring at the screen can lead to vision health issues, sleep disruption, and affect their posture.
 However, one question asking your child to put the phone down can sometimes lead to moodiness, tantrums, and even withdrawal symptoms.